puf/puf.io/notes/posts/Firestore document count estimator.md

 alsoOn: []
 tags: [firestore, firebase]
 ---
-If you use Firestore's built-in `add` method, you can get a rough estimate of the number of documents in a collection by providing a relatively small number of consecutive document IDs.[^1]
+If you use Firestore's built-in `add` method, you can get a rough estimate of the number of documents in a collection[^5] by providing a relatively small number of consecutive document IDs.[^1]

 Follow these steps to got an "order of magnitude" estimation of the number of documents in a large collection[^2]: